nuts-foundation/nuts-workshops/kik-v/1-setup-network.md

 # Setup the endpoints for the data producer

+Now we will setup the endpoints needed to interact with the actual services.

 Go to the [Admin UI of node 3](http://localhost:3303).
 The endpoints are created for the _Service Provider_.
-The first endpoint is used by the validatedquery service.
-Fill in the proper values where `type` needs to contain the type of the endpoint, f.e. validatedquery, and `URL` needs to contain the value of the valid query enpoint at the data station.
+The first endpoint points to the new service we are going to build which acts as a proxy before the datastation.
+The value depends on the port and path your new service will be hosted at.
+Fill in the proper values where `type` needs to contain the type of the endpoint, f.e. `validatedquery`, and `URL` needs to contain the value of the valid query enpoint at the data station.

 The second endpoint is used for the authorization.
 Make sure that the type is called `oauth` and the endpoint points to `http://host.docker.internal:3323/n2n/auth/v1/accesstoken`.
 The host `host.docker.internal` means that docker is calling the localhost of your machine, assuming you are using docker to run the nodes.